Quantum Calculations of the Cavity Shift in Electron Magnetic Moment Measurements: Introduction

 \section{Introduction}

 Measurements of the electron magnetic moment $\mu \equiv \mu_B g/2$ have reached a fractional uncertainty of $1.3 \times 10^{-13}$, making it the single most precisely measured property of any fundamental particle~\cite{PhysRevLett.130.071801,Fan:2022oyb}.
-Such measurements directly probe five-loop corrections in quantum electrodynamics~\cite{PhysRevD.97.036001,PhysRevLett.109.111807,PhysRevD.100.096004}.
-Future refinements could improve the precision by over an order of magnitude~\cite{PhysRevLett.126.070402,PhysRevA.103.022824,PhysRevA.111.042806}, which would yield better sensitivity to generic physics beyond the Standard Model than that of the leading muon $g-2$ measurements~\cite{Muong-2:2025xyk}.
+Such measurements directly probe five-loop corrections in quantum electrodynamics~\cite{PhysRevD.97.036001}.\footnote{This calculation involves diagrams with electron, muon, and tau loops, as well as hadronic and electroweak corrections.
+There was a $5 \sigma$ discrepancy in the calculation of the five-loop QED diagrams without lepton loops~\cite{PhysRevLett.109.111807,PhysRevD.100.096004}, which was recently resolved~\cite{Volkov:2024yzc,Aoyama:2024aly}, and found to arise from a bias in the numeric integration procedure.
+The use of electron $g-2$ to test the Standard Model is currently limited by the $5 \sigma$ discrepancy in the leading measurements of $\alpha$ by atom interferometry~\cite{Parker:2018vye,Morel:2020dww}.} Future refinements could improve the precision by over an order of magnitude~\cite{PhysRevLett.126.070402,PhysRevA.103.022824,PhysRevA.111.042806}, which would yield better sensitivity to generic physics beyond the Standard Model than that of the leading muon $g-2$ measurements~\cite{Muong-2:2025xyk}.

 The leading technique for measuring the electron $g$-factor involves making precise measurements of the energy levels of a single electron in a magnetic field $B$~\cite{Brown:1985rh,Gabrielse:2025jep}, as depicted in Fig.~\ref{fig:overview}.
 The energy eigenstates are two ladders of Landau levels $|n, \downarrow \rangle$ and $|n, \uparrow \rangle$, with the Landau levels and spin-flip transitions ideally separated by the cyclotron and spin precession angular frequencies respectively,